campbebc/BaaSpetstore/petstore/proxies/src/gateway/data-manager-pet/README.md

 Resource-level authorization for each request is handled by API BaaS through permissions set there.
 To set up these permissions, code in the data-manager proxy's data-manager.js file creates the following:

-For each foodcart created, the data manager creates:
+For each pet created, the data manager creates:

 - a user group.
-This is a group for cart owners who will have permission to update the cart's profile and delete the cart, as well as to create, update, and delete menus and menu items.
+This is a group for pet owners who will have permission to update the pet's profile and delete the pet, as well as to create, update, and delete collar items.
-- roles associated with each cart.
-For example, a role to contain permissions to update and delete the cart, a role with permissions to create menus and menu items, and so on.
+- roles associated with each pet.
+For example, a role to contain permissions to update and delete the pet, a role with permissions to create collar items, and so on.
-- permissions needed to update and delete the new cart, and to create its menus and food items.
+- permissions needed to update and delete the new pet, and to create its collar items.

-For each menu created, the data manager creates:

-- permissions needed to update and delete the menu.
-These are defined in the cart's menu-manager role.

-For each menu items created, the data manager creates:
+For each collar created, the data manager creates:

-- permissions needed to update and delete the item.
-These are defined in the cart's menu-manager role.
+- permissions needed to update and delete the collar.
+These are defined in the pet's collar-manager role.